Last Updated on June 24, 2026

 7. No Minimum and Maximum Capital Requirement

 The Indian government has modified the minimum capital requirement for private limited companies, from ₹1 lakh to ₹0.
-This implies that a business can register itself as a private limited company with no authorized capital.
+This implies that a business can register itself as a private limited company with no authorised capital.
 It protects the startups from the drawbacks compared to other established businesses, as they toil to raise capital in the initial years of their business.
 Moreover, private limited companies do not have a maximum capital limit, also permitting them to collect as much investment as they require without any limitation.

 8. No Compulsory Requirement to Appoint an Audit Committee